brock-acryl/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 PowerBI Source extracts the lineage information by parsing PowerBI M-Query expressions and from dataset data returned by the PowerBI API.

 The source will attempt to extract information from ODBC connection strings in M-Query expressions to determine the database type.
 If the database type matches a supported platform and the source is able to extract enough information to construct a valid Dataset URN, it will extract lineage for that data source.

+### Fine-grained (column-level) lineage

+In addition to dataset-level lineage, the source can optionally emit column-level relationships between Power BI dataset fields and report visuals.
+To enable this feature, set `extract_fine_grained_lineage: true` and provide `pbitools_project_root` pointing to an extracted [pbi-tools](https://pbi.tools/) project that contains the `Report/report.json` (or legacy `Report/layout.json`) file for the report.
+When enabled, the connector parses the visual bindings and DAX expressions from that JSON to produce FineGrainedLineage edges such as `Sales.Revenue → visuals.Revenue_Visual.data`.

+Fine-grained lineage requires `extract_dataset_schema: true` so that schema field paths are available.
+If no pbi-tools project is found, ingestion continues without emitting the additional lineage.

 PowerBI Source will extract lineage for the below listed PowerBI Data Sources: